dea980/Network_study/Network/http and TCP and IP.md

 http is containing the TCP.
 HTTP means that the type of the protocol that is based on the TCP

-For clarification, We need to understand OSI 7 Layer ![[Screenshot 2023-10-02 at 8.42.41 PM.png]] source : https://hwan-shell.tistory.com/271
+For clarification, We need to understand OSI 7 Layer ![[png/Screenshot 2023-10-02 at 8.42.41 PM.png]]
+source : https://hwan-shell.tistory.com/271

 If we supposed to type the domain name at the internet search line : "www.google.com", for the internet window, it need to get into the www.google.com for getting the service with several format.